buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 A modified memory doesn' \*\*t necessarily affect how a creature behaves, particularly if the memories contradict the creature' \*\*s natural inclinations, Traits, or beliefs.
 An illogical modified memory, such as implanting a memory of how much the creature enjoyed dousing itself in acid, is dismissed, like a bad dream.

-The Narrator may deem a modified memory too nonsensical to affect a creature in any significant way.
+The Game Master may deem a modified memory too nonsensical to affect a creature in any significant way.
 A remove curse or greater restoration spell cast on the target restores the creature' \*\*s true memories.

 **With one Critical Magic Success** obtained in the Magic Check, you can alter the memories of a target regarding an event that occurred up to 7 days ago.
 With two, up to 30 days ago; with three, up to 1 year ago.
 With 4 Critical Magic Successes, at any point in the creature' \*\*s past.